 - A complete duplicate copy of his Eagle Scout Service Project Workbook (previously submitted by the Scout to his Eagle board of review committee) must be attached to the application.

-- Please mail these documents to:
+- Please mail or deliver these documents to:

 - Spirit of Adventure Council